Grace-Lawrence/Dark-MaRK/README.rst

 Installation
 ------------
-You can install the latest development version of *Dark Mark* by cloning this repository::
+You can install the latest development version of *Dark-MaRK* by cloning this repository::

     git clone https://github.com/Grace-Lawrence/Dark-MaRK.git